mwat56/hashtags/README.md

 ## Purpose

-Sometimes one might want to search and find socalled `#hashtags` or `@mentions` in ones texts (in a broader sense) and store them for later retrieval.
+Sometimes one might want to search and find socalled `#hashtags` or `@mentions` in one's texts (in a broader sense) and store them for later retrieval.
 This package offers that facility.
-It provides the `THashList` class which can be used to parse texts for the occurance of both `#hashtags` and `@mentions` and store the hits in an internal list for later lookup; that list can be both, stored in a file and later read from a file.
+It provides the `THashList` class which can be used to parse texts for the occurrence of both `#hashtags` and `@mentions` and store the hits in an internal list for later lookup; that list can be both, stored in a file and later read from a file.

 ## Installation